Manual

 tiles account set-nickname

-tiles accountData directory (tiles data)
+tiles accountData folder (tiles data)

-Where Tiles stores local data.
+Where Tiles stores local data files.

-tiles run -mApp updates (tiles update)
+tiles run ./path/to/ModelfileApp updates (tiles update)

 tiles update # Check for and install app updatesPeer-to-peer: linking (tiles link)